amsully/binds_lab/notes/DeepLearningReview_Nature/NatureDeepReview_notes.markdown

 Backpropagating gradients through a ConvNet is as simple as through a regular deep network, allowing all the weights in all the filter banks to be trained.

 2. Pooling layers

+(example) In images, local combinations of edges form motifs, motifs assemble into parts, and parts form objects.

+convolutional and pooling layers are directly inspired by simple cells and complex cells in visual neuroscience, and the overall architecture is reminiscent of the LGN-V1-V2-V4-IT (?) hierarchy in the visual cortex ventral pathway.

+### Image Understanding with Deep Convolutional Networks